-The Kerkstraat is the main shopping street and one of the older streets within the inner-city shopping area of 's-Hertogenbosch.
-The majority of the shops is situated in one of the many historic buildings together with many of the prime retailers.
-This particular survey location is, therefore, designated as a historic shopping location.
-The Kerkstraat is part of the inner shopping area and functions as one of the shopping streets of the inner-city shopping area of 's-Hertogenbosch, see appendix F. Information provided by the Locatus Explorer shows that the Kerkstraat is a fairly high traffic location which means that quite a number of shoppers are passing through this location.
-Based on this traffic, Locatus rated the Kerkstraat as a B1 location.
+The Kerkstraat is the main shopping street and one of the older streets within the inner city shopping area of 's-Hertogenbosch.
+The majority of the shops is situated in one of the many historic buildings and many of the prime retailers are situated here.
+This particular survey location is therefore, designated as a historic shopping location.
+The Kerkstraat has many historical buildings and atmospheric aspects and forms a prime shopping location in 's-Hertogenbosch.
+The Kerkstraat is part of the inner shopping area, one of the shopping streets of the inner city shopping area of 's-Hertogenbosch, see in appendix F1.
+Information provided by the Locatus Explorer shows that the Kerkstraat is a fairly high traffic location which means that quite a number of shoppers are passing through this location (Appendix F2).
+Based on this traffic Locatus rated the Kerkstraat as a B1 location (Appendix F3).